-Short for accelerated processing unit or advanced processing unit, APU is any processing that happens outside of the computers main CPU.
-For example, the GPU (graphics processing unit) is an example of an APU, which can be used for more than just rendering graphics.
+Short for accelerated processing unit or advanced processing unit, APU is any processing that happens outside of the computer's CPU.
+For example, the GPU (graphics processing unit) is an example of an APU, which can be used for more than rendering graphics.

-By offloading tasks that would typically be only performed by the CPU computers that take advantage of APU can have a significant performance increase.
+By offloading tasks that would be only performed by the CPU, computers that take advantage of APU can have a significant performance increase.

 AMD's Piledriver core or Trinity chip is a good example of a chip designed as an APU.
 This chip integrates a CPU and a GPU on the same die, which increases data transfer and lowers power consumption.
 An APU can also be such things as accelerators and FPGA.